 Furthermore, Paul notes that baptism has replaced circumcision (Col. 2:11–12).
 In that passage, he refers to baptism as “the circumcision of Christ” and “the circumcision made without hands.”
 Of course, usually only infants were circumcised under the Old Law; circumcision of adults was rare, since there were few converts to Judaism.
 If Paul meant to exclude infants, he would not have chosen circumcision as a parallel for baptism.

 This comparison between who could receive baptism and circumcision is an appropriate one.
 In the Old Testament, if a man wanted to become a Jew, he had to believe in the God of Israel and be circumcised.
 In the New Testament, if one wants to become a Christian, one must believe in God and Jesus and be baptized.
 In the Old Testament, those born into Jewish households could be circumcised in anticipation of the Jewish faith in which they would be raised.
-Thus in the New Testament, those born in Christian households can be baptized in anticipation of the Christian faith in which they will be raised.
-The pattern is the same: If one is an adult, one must have faith before receiving the rite of membership; if one is a child too young to have faith, one may be given the rite of membership in the knowledge that one will be raised in the faith.
-This is the basis of Paul’s reference to baptism as "the circumcision of Christ"—that is, the Christian equivalent of circumcision.
+Thus, in the New Testament, those born in Christian households can be baptized in anticipation of the Christian faith in which they will be raised.
+The pattern is the same.

 Were Only Adults Baptized?

 Fundamentalists are reluctant to admit that the Bible nowhere says baptism is to be restricted to adults, but when pressed, they will.
 They just conclude that is what it should be taken as meaning, even if the text does not explicitly support such a view.
-Naturally enough, the people whose baptisms we read about in Scripture (and few are individually identified) are adults, because they were converted as adults.
-This makes sense, because Christianity was just beginning—there were no "cradle Christians," people brought up from childhood in Christian homes.
+Naturally enough, the people whose baptisms we read about in Scripture are adults, because they were converted as adults.
+This makes sense, because Christianity was just beginning—there were no “cradle Christians.”.

 Even in the books of the New Testament that were written later in the first century, during the time when children were raised in the first Christian homes, we never—not even once—find an example of a child raised in a Christian home who is baptized only upon making a “decision for Christ.”
 Rather, it is always assumed that the children of Christian homes are already Christians, that they have already been “baptized into Christ” (Rom.
 6:3).
 If infant baptism were not the rule, then we should have references to the children of Christian parents joining the Church only after they had come to the age of reason, and there are no such records in the Bible.